pierrediedhiou/cybersecurity-journey/glossary.md

 availability on cloud platforms
 - **Computer Forensics** — The most common type of digital forensics, investigating computers and personal devices used in crimes
+- **CyberChef** — A free web-based application for performing cyber operations such as encoding, decoding, encryption, decryption, data analysis and format conversion, all within a browser.
+Available at gchq.github.io/CyberChef
+- **CyberChef Recipe** — A sequence of operations chained together in CyberChef to process input data through multiple steps automatically
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU